MOMI is a grassroots effort to improve treatment access and care for individuals impacted by SMI and their families.

-Suicide was the result of poor care for the
+Suicide resulted from poor care for

-“My Son’s Story: A mom’s journey through mental illness, suicide and advocacy.”
+My Son’s Story: A mom’s journey through mental illness, suicide and advocacy.

 "In disbelief, I watched my son’s world tilt away from a bright future punctuated by academic accolades and toward incarcerations, suicide attempts and hospitalizations in locked wards that didn’t make him better."